|Caissie Stafford (Cais Dillon) from her FaceBook page|

 TSG: So my first question then is; how many people lived where you lived?

 CS: Oh, just a few hundred.
 We weren’t as remote as some areas of the outback are, but we’d have to drive over an hour to get the groceries and just the nearest shops in the town.
-Growing up I was very much a tomboy on the motor bikes and never wore high heel shoes or anything like this and just really into sports, and just loved the country lifestyle and riding the horses.
+A lot of my friends, when I was about 18, used to top-up their pocket money by gambling on Casinochan casino.
+I remember one of my friends having a big win and encouraging me to start playing as well.
+I went home to sign up, but our internet was so slow because of how remote we were.
+I was gutted because I enjoyed the thrill of pokies and I wanted some extra cash!
+Growing up I was very much a tomboy on the motorbikes and never wore high heel shoes or anything like this and just really into sports, and just loved the country lifestyle and riding the horses.
 So a complete contrast to what I’m doing now.

-TSG: How did you go from that to cruise ship?
+TSG: How did you go from that to a cruise ship?

 CS: Even though I was very much a tomboy, I’d always had a great love of performing and entertaining.
 After high school, I went and studied performing arts and musical theater and you know singing, dancing and acting.
 And so, that was my degree, my Bachelor of Arts in Music Theater all the way over the other side, I was still living in Perth.
 My first job out of college was on a cruise ship in the production cast as a singer/dancer.
 I’d never thought of doing anything like that, but just the entertainment industry – well anywhere around the world, but especially Australia; it’s very tough to get consistent work.
 So it was like I really just wanted to get a lot of audition experience, so I went along to this audition for the cruise ship, not thinking in a million years I’d get it or that I would want to even do it.
 But I ended up getting it and I thought, “Oh, what an interesting opportunity” and I absolutely loved it.